Easy Corned Beef Hash

 Instructions

-• Cut up the potatoes into small cubes and add to cold salted water.
+• Prep Potatoes: Cut up the potatoes into small cubes and place them in a medium pot topped with cold salted water.
 We use two tablespoons of kosher salt for 1 pound of potatoes in the water.

-• Turn the heat to high and then immediately set a timer for 12 minutes.
+• Par-Boil Potatoes: Turn the heat to high and then immediately set a timer for 12 minutes.
 The water will come to a boil around the 8 minute mark.
 Reduce the heat slightly.
-When the timer goes off, the potatoes will be soft, and slightly salted.
-Drain potatoes and then add to a well oiled pan over medium heat.
+When the timer goes off, the potatoes should be soft, and slightly salted.
+Drain potatoes.

-• In a large pan over medium heat add olive oil and get hot.
+• Sauté Potatoes: In a large pan over medium heat, add olive oil and get hot.
 When hot, add the potatoes.
 Let the potatoes crisp up for 5 minutes before you start to stir them.
 The contact with the pan will get the golden color.
 So try to minimize how often you stir.
 (See notes for smaller pans)

-• When the potatoes are at the consistency you like reserve them in a bowl and prepare the remainder of the hash.
+When the potatoes are at the consistency you like (crispy on the outside, soft on the inside) transfer them in a bowl and prepare the remainder of the hash.

-• After finishing the potatoes, use the same pan over medium heat and add the leftover corned beef.
-You don’t really need more oil as there is still plenty of fat in the beef that will render.
-Stir and reheat for 5 minutes until warm and then add the meat to the bowl of potatoes.
+• Warm Corned Beef: After finishing the potatoes, use the same pan over medium heat and add the leftover corned beef.
+You don’t need more oil as there is still plenty of fat in the beef that will render.
+Stir and reheat for 5 minutes until warm and then transfer the meat to the bowl of potatoes.

-• Add more olive oil to same pan and then add the onions and peppers.
+• Sauté Vegetables: Add more olive oil to the same pan and then add the onions and peppers.
 Adjust heat as needed so they are softening, not browning.
 Stir occasionally until soft.
 This takes about 8 – 10 minutes.
 Add garlic and stir for 1 minute to soften but not fry.

-• Add tomatoes, potatoes, corned beef, and any optional ingredients back into the pan.
+• Combine Ingredients: Add tomatoes, the reserved potatoes and corned beef, and any optional ingredients back into the pan.
 Stir to incorporate.
 Taste to see if any salt is needed.
 Likely it won’t from the salted potatoes and the cured corned beef.

 Notes